Bruce Levenson: Philanthropy

 Levenson has also been an active participant in various philanthropic organizations such as Community Foundation of Washington, D.C. and the Hoop Dreams Foundation.
 Previously, he served as president of the Washington chapter of I Have a Dream Foundation, an organization helping low-income children pursue higher education.

 Levenson is a founding donor to the U.S. Holocaust Museum and funds the Museum's Bringing the Lessons Home program, which teaches inner city students the lessons of the Holocaust and trains them to be tour guides at the Museum.
 His mother-in-law is a survivor of The Holocaust.
 He has also made significant donations to the SEED Foundation and Seeds of Peace.
 Levenson supports various other Jewish causes including Birthright Israel, the Jewish Federation, the Jewish Youth Philanthropy Institute, and BBYO, a Jewish-American youth movement.

 In 2010, Levenson and his wife spearheaded the development of the Center for Philanthropy and Nonprofit Leadership at the University of Maryland and provided seed funding to the institution that educates students on how to run nonprofit organizations and engages the university to inform and motivate philanthropic activities.
-The University later launched the Do Good Institute, which works to find the next generation of nonprofit leaders.
-It was established through $75 million of state funding and donations from the Levenson Family.
+The University later launched the Do Good Institute and established through $75 million of state funding and donations from the Levenson family.

 In April 2013, Levenson was one of 100 prominent American Jews who sent a letter to Israeli Prime Minister Benjamin Netanyahu urging him to "work closely" with Secretary of State John Kerry "to devise pragmatic initiatives, consistent with Israel's security needs, which would represent Israel's readiness to make painful territorial sacrifices for the sake of peace."

 In 2015, Levenson and his wife Karen were chairs of the John F. Kennedy Center's Concert Against Hate in Washington, D.C..
 The concert, benefiting the Anti-Defamation League, pays tribute to individuals who have stood up to hatred and bigotry.
-The event established the "Levenson Family Defender of Democracy Award", which recognizes public servants who act courageously in defense of our democratic values.
-The first award was given to Mayor Michael Signer of Charlottesville.
+The event established the "Levenson Family Defender of Democracy Award" and the first award was given to Michael Signer, mayor of Charlottesville.